Winterizing Your Tiny Home

 Exterior Prep and Weather Protection

-• Clean gutters and direct water away from the home
+• Clean gutters and direct water well away from the home

 • Secure outdoor items against wind